How can making healthy lifestyle choices affect my bone health?

 How can safety strategies help protect my bones?

 Safety strategies to protect your bones are important for individuals of all ages.
 It is very important for everyone to protect their bones and overall health by wearing seat belts in any moving vehicle and by using appropriate protective equipment when participating in sports.
 If you have been diagnosed with osteoporosis, you may be more likely to break a bone as a result of a fall.
-In fact, most broken bones happen as a result of a fall.
-Falls happen for many reasons, most of which can be avoided.
+In fact, broken bones mostly result from falls, majority of which can be avoided.